pichuang/debug-container/README.md

 [![Docker Repository on Quay](https://quay.io/repository/pichuang/debug-container/status "Docker Repository on Quay")](https://quay.io/repository/pichuang/debug-container)

 This container can be thought of as the administrator’s shell.
-Many of the debugging tools (such as strace, traceroute, and mtr) and man pages that an administrator might use to diagnose problems on the host are in this container.
+Many of the debugging tools (such as ping, traceroute, and mtr) and man pages that an administrator might use to diagnose problems on the host are in this container.

 - Networking-related commands:
   - [x] iproute
   - [x] net-tools
   - [x] mtr
   - [x] dig
+  - [x] ping
-- Generic-related commands:
+- Generic commands:
   - [x] vim
   - [x] git
+  - [x] htop

 ## Download
 ```